Stem Cell Basics

 D. How are embryonic stem cells stimulated to differentiate?

 As long as the embryonic stem cells in culture are grown under appropriate conditions, they can remain undifferentiated (unspecialized).
 But if cells are allowed to clump together to form embryoid bodies, they begin to differentiate spontaneously.
 They can form muscle cells, nerve cells, and many other cell types.
-Although spontaneous differentiation is a good indication that a culture of embryonic stem cells is healthy, it is not an efficient way to produce cultures of specific cell types.
+Although spontaneous differentiation is a good indication that a culture of embryonic stem cells is healthy, the process is uncontrolled and therefore an inefficient strategy to produce cultures of specific cell types.

 So, to generate cultures of specific types of differentiated cells—heart muscle cells, blood cells, or nerve cells, for example—scientists try to control the differentiation of embryonic stem cells.
 They change the chemical composition of the culture medium, alter the surface of the culture dish, or modify the cells by inserting specific genes.
 Through years of experimentation, scientists have established some basic protocols or "recipes" for the directed differentiation of embryonic stem cells into some specific cell types (Figure 1).
-(For additional examples of directed differentiation of embryonic stem cells, refer to the NIH stem cell report available at http://stemcells.nih.gov/info/scireport/pages/2006report.aspx.)
+(For additional examples of directed differentiation of embryonic stem cells, refer to the 2006 NIH stem cell report.)

 If scientists can reliably direct the differentiation of embryonic stem cells into specific cell types, they may be able to use the resulting, differentiated cells to treat certain diseases in the future.
 Diseases that might be treated by transplanting cells generated from human embryonic stem cells include diabetes, traumatic spinal cord injury, Duchenne's muscular dystrophy, heart disease, and vision and hearing loss.